Skip to main content

 The loss of ERα-mediated transcriptional repression in osteoblastic lineage cells is the pivotal molecular event initiating the cascade of accelerated bone resorption in estrogen deficiency.

-Beyond the RANKL/OPG axis, estrogen also influences through other pathways.
+Beyond the RANKL/OPG axis, estrogen also influences bone health through other pathways.
 It promotes the apoptosis (programmed cell death) of osteoclasts, limiting their lifespan and resorptive capacity.
 It also appears to have an anti-apoptotic effect on osteoblasts and osteocytes, preserving the bone-building and mechanosensing cells of the skeleton.

 Furthermore, estrogen modulates the production of various cytokines and growth factors within the bone microenvironment.
 For instance, it suppresses the expression of pro-inflammatory cytokines like Interleukin-1 (IL-1), Interleukin-6 (IL-6), and Tumor Necrosis Factor-alpha (TNF-α), all of which are known to stimulate osteoclast activity.
 The loss of this anti-inflammatory effect in an estrogen-deficient state contributes to the overall catabolic environment within the bone.